hashicorp/nomad-pack-community-registry/packs/tfe_fdo_nomad/README.md

 The pack expects certain prerequisites to be fulfilled before running.
 The list of prerequisites are:

-Interacting with the Nomad server will require
+### Create Environment variables
 1. `NOMAD_ADDR` - The address of the Nomad server.
 1. `NOMAD_TOKEN` - The SecretID of an ACL token to use to authenticate API requests with.
 1. `NOMAD_CACERT` - Path to a PEM encoded CA cert file to use to verify the Nomad server SSL certificate.
 1. `NOMAD_CLIENT_CERT` - Path to a PEM encoded client certificate for TLS authentication to the Nomad server.
 Must also specify NOMAD_CLIENT_KEY.
 1. `NOMAD_CLIENT_KEY` - Path to an unencrypted PEM encoded private key matching the client certificate from NOMAD_CLIENT_CERT.

-After setting up the environment variables, the pack can be setup using the following steps:

-1. Create Namespace for TFE job and TFE agent job.
+### Create Namespace for TFE job and TFE agent job.

    1. Run `nomad namespace apply terraform-enterprise` to create the `terraform-enterprise` namespace.
 This is the default namespace that is used to bring up TFE Job.
    1. Run `nomad namespace apply tfe-agents` to create the `tfe-agents` namespace.
 This is the default namespace that is used to bring up TFE Agent Job.

+### Create and apply Nomad ACL policy.
-2. Create a Nomad ACL policy file `terraform_enterprise_policy.hcl` with the content below:
+Create a file `terraform_enterprise_policy.hcl` with the content below:
 ```hcl
   namespace "tfe-agents" {
   capabilities = ["submit-job","dispatch-job", "list-jobs", "read-job", "read-logs" ]
   }
   ```

-3. Apply the Nomad policy using:
+To apply the policy run following bash command:
   ```bash
   $ nomad acl policy apply \
    -namespace terraform-enterprise -job tfe-job \